valiwisdev/valiwis-library/README.md

 # Valiwis's Library

-A personal digital library built with SvelteKit for tracking and organizing my reading collection — including books, manhwas, and manhuas.
+A personal cozy digital library built with SvelteKit for tracking and organizing my reading collection — including books, manhwas, and manhuas.

 ## Features

 - Browse and manage a collection of books, manhwas, and manhuas
 - Organized categories with dedicated pages for each type
-- Clean, responsive UI

 ## Tech Stack